docker/docs/notary/service_architecture.md

 An attacker can add any malicious content, remove any legitimate content from a collection, and mix up the targets in a collection.
-They may also add or remove the capabilities of any top level delegation key or role (e.g. `Delegation1`, `Delegation2`, and `Delegation3` in the key hierarchy diagram).
-If they remove the roles entirely, they'd break the trust chain to the lower delegation roles (e.g. `Delegation4`, `Delegation5`).
+They may also add or remove the capabilities of any top level delegation key or role, such as `Delegation1`, `Delegation2`, and `Delegation3` in the key hierarchy diagram.
+If they remove the roles entirely, they break the trust chain to the lower delegation roles, such as `Delegation4` or `Delegation5`.

 ##### Decrypted Targets Key + Decrypted Snapshot Key, only